Alfred-su136/igem_munich_2017/README.md

 The folder db has to be downloaded externally since the Transcriptome databank exceeded the 25 MB limit for GitHub.
 Please find it here: https://1drv.ms/f/s!AjkLLOd6IUjPhqA0dP3WyIem-GkIAg

+The program needs to be run from the home directory of the program.

 INSTALLATION GUIDE